Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

 Workers’ compensation may be required by your state in order to conduct business.
 In the event one of your employees is injured or becomes ill in your workplace, workers’ compensation covers both lost income and medical expenses for work-related events.
 However, workers’ compensation will not cover any accident, injury, or illness that occurs outside of the workplace or is unrelated to work.

-As such, it is crucial to still consider Group Disability Insurance to cover any costs that may occur as a result of non-workplace related accidents, injuries, and illnesses.
+As such, it is crucial to still consider Group Disability Insurance to cover any costs that may occur as a result of non-workplace related accidents, injuries, and illnesses for your employees.

 As a business owner, there may be many benefits to offering Group Disability Insurance to your employees.
-Not only will it benefit and protect your employees in the event of a debilitating injury or illness, but it can also give you the margin to retain a key employee while he or she is temporarily unable to meaningfully contribute to the company’s bottom line.
-Furthermore, Group Disability Insurance is often viewed as a compelling part of an employee benefits package that will attract top talent in your field.
+Not only will it benefit and protect your employees in the event of a debilitating injury or illness, but it can also be a compelling part of an employee benefits package that will attract top talent in your field.
 The risk of an employee developing a short-term or long-term disability is real, and many employees seek out employers who can provide financial protection in the event of an injury.
 With Group Disability Insurance, your business can provide critical financial support for employees in their time of need.